-Most diffuse-like recommendation models work by assigning every object $o_{\alpha}$ an initial level of resource $f_{\alpha}$, where the resources on all the objects constitute a resource vector $\textbf{f}$; then the resources will be redistributed among objects according to the formula $\textbf{f}' = W\textbf{f}$, which reads
+Most diffusion-like recommendation models work by assigning every object $o_{\alpha}$ an initial level of resource $f_{\alpha}$, where the resources on all the objects constitute a resource vector $\textbf{f}$; then the resources will be redistributed among objects according to the formula $\textbf{f}' = W\textbf{f}$ .